TommyTeaVee/workadventure/docs/maps/build-your-map.md

     <figcaption class="figure-caption">Your website is ready!</figcaption>
 </figure>

 Click on the link.
-You should be redirected directly to WorkAdventure, on your map!
+You should be redirected directly to Qtune, on your map!

 ## Customizing your map